 But, observing carefully, it should make them want you more, right?

 As the days pass, It would make them more and more uncertain about you.
 Your mind-games-playing habits would convince them that you are too insecure and not ready for a healthy relationship.
 This would ruin your self-esteem in long-run.

 3) Acceptance: Accept yourself and people around you before trying to heal

 It doesn’t matter how rough your life is at the moment, to improve your life, you need to accept yourself.

-No, I’m not talking about accepting just your outer-self.
 The self-acceptance that I am talking of is about embracing all those embarrassing moments, regrets, emotions and most importantly your present.
 Your present situation may suck but don’t you think that working on the present problems would simplify things in the future?